We continued to support the most vulnerable and disadvantaged members of society through our dedicated programmes

 were awarded to fund bereavement

-services for the homeless,
+projects and services for the homeless,

 at a total cost of